 - Squat snatch

-This hierarchy is based on the ease which individuals can learn these movements and loosely around the amount of mobility required to complete the movement, moving from least to most.
-In this way, you are able to continue to improve mobility until an athlete is prepared to complete the movement.
+This hierarchy is based on the ease with which individuals can learn these movements and loosely around the amount of mobility required to complete the movement, moving from least to most.
+This way, you can continue improving mobility until an athlete is prepared to complete the movement.

-I have been fortunate to not suffer any injuries while Olympic lifting over the past 15 years.
+I have been fortunate not to suffer any injuries during Olympic lifting over the past 15 years.
 Not “lucky” but fortunate to be a part of programs with clear progressions, logical loading patterns, and great teachers with great progressions.
-This combination has allowed me to stay healthy, and constantly strive to become a more powerful athlete.
+This combination has allowed me to stay healthy and constantly strive to become a more powerful athlete.

-If you would like to know about how I assess an athlete to see if they are prepared for Olympic lifting, the movements that are a requirement before beginning Olympic lifts, and my exact teaching progression broken down in a step by step fashion, check out http://completeolympiclifting.com/
+If you would like to know how I assess an athlete to see if they are prepared for Olympic lifting, the movements that are a requirement before beginning Olympic lifts, and my exact teaching progression is broken down in a step-by-step fashion, check out http://completeolympiclifting.com/.